lzfgary/engl288/index.md

 - current creative director of Balenciaga
 - the co-founder of Vetements
 - born under the context of the Soviet Union
-- studies economics during college
+- studies Economics during college